KubeRocketCI/docs/docs/use-cases/deploy-application-from-feature-branch.md

   ![Show logs button](../assets/use-cases/deploy-application-from-feature-branch/application-terminal-krci.png "Show logs button")

-12. (Optional) If you deploy the application in the [remote cluster](../user-guide/add-cluster.md), you can open the deployed application in Argo CD and click the pod block:
+12. (Optional) If you deploy the application in the [remote cluster](../user-guide/add-cluster.md), you can open the deployed application in Argo CD and select the pod block:

   ![Enable values override option](../assets/use-cases/deploy-application-from-feature-branch/application-pod.png "Enable values override option")